 We need stories that tell us where we come from (creation myth), how we survive (fertility myth), what we value (hero myth) and where we want to go (deliverance myth).
-The word ‘myth’ is often used to mean ‘false idea’ (as in ‘the myth of the free individual’); but it is more accurately defined as a narrative form of understanding that, at its best, helps us understand the world.
+The word ‘myth’ is often used to mean ‘false idea’ (as in ‘the myth of the free individual’); but it is more accurately defined as a narrative form of understanding that proves indispensable to a community.

 Myths inform modern literature and culture: one thinks, obviously, of Tolkien’s The Lord of the Rings.
 But we should not overlook the mythic structure which underlies other modern works of imagination, from T. S. Eliot’s The Waste Land to Francis Ford Coppola’s Apocalypse Now, from James Joyce’s Ulysses to Ted Hughes’s Crow.